Maleyka-gh/Maleyka-gh/README.md

 - Writing a research paper for the HEALTHINF conference in Rome, Italy, 2024.
 - Preparing for the AWS Cloud Practitioner exam this September.

-#### 🔗 What's on My GitHub?
-- I'm excited to share that all code for the projects I have worked on, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.

 #### 🌱 Projects
 - **Facial Emotion Recognition**: ([GitHub Repo](https://github.com/Maleyka-gh/Facial_Emotion_Recognition))